03 — The Grey Screen

 - Silent wrong behavior (data corruption, off-by-one)

-Every one of these happened to me.
+Every one of these happened.
 The grey screen was just the most dramatic.

 By the Numbers